-For workspaces created by Azure Security Center, data is retained for 30 days.
+For workspaces created by Defender for Cloud, data is retained for 30 days.
 For existing workspaces, retention is based on the workspace pricing tier.
 If you want, you can also use an existing workspace.

-Microsoft makes strong commitment to protect the privacy and security of this data.
+Microsoft makes strong commitments to protect the privacy and security of this data.
 Microsoft adheres to strict compliance and security guidelines—from coding to operating a service.
-For more information about data handling and privacy, read Azure Security Center Data Security.
+For more information about data handling and privacy, read Defender for Cloud Data Security.

-Security Center can monitor the security posture of your non-Azure computers but you need to first onboard these resources.
-Read Onboarding to Azure Security Center Standard for enhanced security for more information on how to onboarding non-Azure resources.
+Defender for Cloud can monitor the security posture of your non-Azure computers but you need to first onboard these resources.
+Read Onboard non-Azure computers for more information on how to onboard non-Azure resources.

 Ongoing security monitoring

-After initial configuration and application of Security Center recommendations, the next step is considering Security Center operational processes.
+After initial configuration and application of Defender for Cloud recommendations, the next step is considering Defender for Cloud operational processes.

-The Security Center Overview provides a unified view of security across all your Azure resources and any non-Azure resources you have connected.
+The Defender for Cloud Overview provides a unified view of security across all your Azure resources and any non-Azure resources you have connected.
 The example below shows an environment with many issues to be addressed:

-When you first opt in to use Security Center for your current Azure environment, make sure that you review all recommendations, which can be done in the Recommendations tile or per resource (Compute, Networking, Storage & data, Application).
+When you first opt in to use Defender for Cloud for your current Azure environment, make sure that you review all recommendations, which can be done in the Recommendations page.

 Plan to visit the threat intelligence option as part of your daily security operations.
 There you can identify security threats against the environment, such as identify if a particular computer is part of a botnet.